jorgebsa/spring-demo/README.md

 ./gradlew help
 ```

 ### About the API

-The API is rather simple, this microservice allows users to save notes, and offers endpoints for the basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
+The API is rather simple, this microservice allows users to keep track of their "notes", and offers endpoints for the basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.

 ## How to Build